When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 Some harmful contaminants you will want to make sure are not detected in the product are pesticides, pathogenic bacteria, and heavy metals.
 These are all documented to be toxic to the human body.

 Additionally, you’ll want to verify just how concentrated the hemp oil is.
-What is the hemp extract content?
-What percentage is PCR Hemp?
-How many milligrams of PCR Hemp Extract per mL of hemp oil is present?
+What is the content in terms of active ingredients?
+What percentage is it?
+How many milligrams of active ingredients per mL of hemp oil is present?

 If a company’s Certificate of Analysis is not present, that should be your first red flag.
 You may be able to obtain it via an email with the company, but if they don’t have it available on the website it may be best to look for a different company.

-Hemp extracts derived from the industrial hemp plant are naturally extremely low in THC (less than 0.3% according to legal regulations).
-This means the extracts produced are completely non-psychoactive.
+Hemp extracts derived from the industrial hemp plant are naturally extremely low in psychoactive compounds.
+This means the oils and tinctures produced from the extract of industrial hemp are considered non-psychoactive.

 Tinctures or topicals not your thing?
 You may prefer softgel administration of hemp oil.
 It’s just as effective!